 Paul Hackett and wife Olivia produced twin boys in 1970, Jason and Justin, who inevitably grew up to be bridge players.
 Paul left Central Bridge Club in 1973.
 After a brief period with Roy and Mary Higson in charge, Jeff Morris arrived in Manchester to run the club.
 In 1978 Peter Ader died and Jeff Morris moved the club to its present (much larger) premises on Palatine Road, where it became the Manchester Bridge Club and the leading venue for bridge in Manchester.
 Roy Higson went on to be the chief tournament director for the EBU for many years.

 Bernard Goldenfield, one of Manchesterís strongest players married Rhona in 1975 and they became one of Manchesterís leading pairs, a partnership that played with great success until Bernard's death at the age of 86 in 2019.
-In the late 1970s and 1980s the dominant team was Michelle Brunner’s Isolated Menaces with numerous wins in the league and Infirmary Cup.
+In the late 1970s and 1980s the dominant team was Michelle Brunnerís Isolated Menaces with numerous wins in the league and Infirmary Cup.
 Ever present in this team were Michelle Brunner, John Holland and Gary Hyett, with Alan Mould joining the team in the late 1980s and various other ex-university players, notably Boris Ewart, participating.

 The 1983 Hubert Phillips Finalists

 Michelle Brunner and John Holland together with Graham Kirby and John Armstrong of Merseyside won the Hubert Phillips mixed teams five times in nine years in the 1980s to early 1990s.